CodeReadingClubs/Resources/exercises.md

 This page contains a set of exercises which can be used in Code Reading Clubs.
 Of course, your club does not need to use all exercises, they are meant as a starting point.
 If you are trying out variants, do let us know!
 For now we have divided them into basic and advanced.
-Advanced exercises can be used in clube that have been running for a while, or when doing a second seccion on the same code snippet.
+Advanced exercises can be used in clubs that have been running for a while, or when doing a second session on the same code snippet.

 ## Basic Exercises

 You will need:

-- two printed copies of the code for today's club
+- a printed copy of the code for the club and coloured pens, crayons or pencils -or-
-- coloured paper and scissors
-- acetate and something to write on it with
-- coloured pens, crayons or pencils
-- or: a tablet and tablet pen with a PDF of the code
+- a tablet and tablet pen with a PDF of the code, or other electronic means of scribbling on the code.

 ### First glance